Win A Pair Of Tickets To See Enrique Iglesias And Pitbull!

 Enrique Iglesias and Pitbull are coming to the Oracle Arena on Saturday, October 28, 2017!

-Listen all weekend at the top of every hour between 1pm and 5pm for the keyword to be announced.
+All week long we are hooking you up with a pair of tickets!
+Listen to Darik to announce the keyword right after the Text Top Five starting at 8pm!
 When the keyword is announced, text it to 2-1-0-0-5 to be entered to win!

 You may receive a confirming text.
 Message & data rates may apply.
 Can’t text?
 You can also enter by clicking here.
 When entering online use short code 21005 and enter the keyword that was announced.